hiddenasbestos/BinaryTools/readme.md

 ## data

-Convert a binary file into BASIC DATA statements.
+Convert a binary file into DATA statements.

 **Usage**
 ```